Core Idea

 • Risk: Definition of “surprise” must be explicitly aligned.

-6. “Let me know” — Complete delegation; manager finds out after the fact as information, not oversight.
+6. “Let me know” — Complete delegation; manager finds out after the fact.

 • When appropriate: Individual is expert, domain is low-risk, or manager has fully delegated accountability.